homotechsual/NinjaOne/README.md

 1. Click on **Close** and on the **Client App IDs** screen copy the **Client ID** for your application.
 Store this with your **Client Secret**.

+*Important*: You cannot currently use Client Credentials authentication to access any of the `ticketing` API endpoints (Tickets/Boards/Contacts) due to a bug on Ninja's side.

 ### Connecting the PowerShell module to the API

 1. Connect to the NinjaOne API with `Connect-NinjaOne`